 The start-up business revolves around the smart use of funding.
 If you do manage to get your investors on board, then it is essential that the money they have brought into the project is being put to good use.
 Spending tons on product development which might not withstand in the real market is unacceptable.
 Create an MVP’s prototype and weed out the issues that crop up in the MVP.
 Create solutions for the probable issue, thus saving money on a large scale launch and suspected failure.
 MVP works on the process of ‘minimum’ features required for the product to be ‘viable’ and function, thus, in turn, being highly cost-effective.

 2. The perfect pilot test

 Who would you want to miss up on an opportunity to get your idea pilot-tested?
 Minimum Viable Product Development Service allows you to understand consumer behavior patterns.
 Since the system is not fully automated, the back end is usually manual.
-Thus the developer gets the first-hand experience about what features are favored by the users and which features are deemed to fail.
+Thus the developer gets first-hand experience about what features are favored by the users and which features are deemed to fail.
 Improve your chance of success by undertaking customer feedback first hand.
-You will get a good sizable and measurable number of how well your product is doing in the pilot test
+You will get a good sizable and a measurable number of how well your product is doing in the pilot test.

 3. Call in good investors

 When you have legit MVP results, the market value of your product is no-negotiable.
 Once you have cold hard facts about how well your pilot testing went, you can demand a number of your choice, you can have the negotiations weighed on your side.
 Without an MVP, even a good product can be sabotaged by investors that extract maximum benefits out of the deal.
 Once both you and your investors know for sure as to what outcome can be expected from your product it becomes a leveled playing field for both you and the investors.